splunk/public-o11y-docs/gdi/monitors-hosts/collectd-uptime.md

     ... # Additional config
 ```

-To complete the integration, include the Smart Agent receiver using this monitor in a metrics pipeline.
-To do this, add the receiver to the service > pipelines > metrics > receivers section of your configuration file.
+Next, add the monitor to the `service > pipelines > metrics > receivers` section of your configuration file:

 ```
 service: